bgaldino/sm-quickstart/README.md

 [2] Sandbox

 [3] Falcon (test1 - Internal SFDC only)
+### Supported Scratch Org Types:
+[0] Developer

+[1] Enterprise

 There are currently 4 variables to control which actions will be attempted.
 The default value of 1 for each variable indicates that action will be attempted.
 To disable any of the actions, change the value to 0

 The current variables are:

-insertData=1

-deployCode=1

-createGateway=1

-createCommunity=1
+**insertData** - Seeds sample data into new environments.
+This should be changed to 0 after successfully seeding initial data as errors will be generated if the seed data already exists in the target environment.

+**deployCode** - Pushes source code and metadata from most modules.
+If the target is a scratch org, sfdx force:source:push is executed.
+Other orgs utilize sfdx force:source:deploy.

+**createGateway** - Creates the initial mock payment gateway for new environments.
+This should be changed to 0 after successfully creating the gateway in the target environment.

+**createCommunity** - Creates a Customer Account Portal Experience Cloud site that is configured to use Subscription Management in a new environment.
+This should be changed to 0 after the community is successfully created in the target environment.

+**installPackages** - Installs any defined managed packages.
+Currenly this only installs the Streaming API Monitor.
+This should be changed to 0 after successful installation.

+**includeCommunity** - Perform operations related to the Customer Account Portal Experience Cloud site that is created during setup.
+This includes pushing source code, metadata and community templates that have been configured by this setup script.

-These scripts set up two default connected apps for you to facilitate your setup of the collection.
+These scripts set up two default connected apps for you to facilitate your setup of the collection:

+The **Postman** connected app is for you to use to connect Postman or another REST client of your choice.
 Please reference the consumer key and secret from the **Postman** connected app in your org to use in your collection environment variables.

+The **Salesforce** connected app is for the Mock Payment Gateway and other configured services used during development and testing.